RThomas96/Medical-Image-3D-Visualisation-Software/image/tiff/README.md

-# libTIFF implementation of ImageBackendImpl
+# libTIFF implementation of ImageReaderInterface

 ## What files are supported ?